Responsible-AI-group3/concept_bottleneck/readme.md

 pip install -r requirements.txt
 ```

-If you wish to use a GPU get the command for installing CUDA on: https://pytorch.org/get-started/locally/
+If you wish to use a GPU get the command for installing torch for CUDA on: https://pytorch.org/get-started/locally/

 If you are usure of your CUDA version type
 ```